RobertHolzhauser/e28/independent-study/README.md

 })
 ```

-Now whenever sourceOfTruth is mutated, both vmA and vmB will update their views automatically.
+Now, whenever the sourceOfTruth is mutated, both vmA and vmB will update their views automatically.
 Subcomponents within each of these instances would also have access via this.$root.$data.
 We have a single source of truth now, but debugging would be a nightmare.
 Any piece of data could be changed by any part of our app at any time, without leaving a trace.

-To help solve this problem, we can adopt a store pattern:
+To help solve this problem, we can adopt a simple store pattern:
 ```
 var store = {
   debug: true,